3D Printed Dental Implants

 3d printing

-What’s so good about 3D Printed Implants?
+What’s so good about 3D printed dental implants?

-Reduced invasive procedures: With highly accurate 3D-printed surgical guides, we can plan and execute implant placement with greater precision.
+Reduced invasive procedures: With highly accurate 3D printed surgical guides, we can plan and execute implant placement with greater precision.
 This can result in less invasive procedures, reduced surgery time and faster recovery.

 Reduced production time: Traditional methods of producing dental implants can be time-consuming.
 3D printing allows for a more streamlined and efficient fabrication process, potentially reducing the overall production time.